-Mōshiwake gozaimasen has a similar meaning to mōshiwake arimasen but this is more polite than mōshiwake arimasen.
-This greeting is generally used by CEO’s or company leaders who make fatal mistakes for example with such massive effects.
+Mōshiwake gozaimasen has a similar meaning to mōshiwake arimasen, but is more polite than mōshiwake arimasen.
+This greeting is usually used by CEO’s or company leaders who make fatal mistakes with such massive consequences, for example.

-Mōshiwake gozaimasen is used to apologize to people who have a position above us, for example, our boss in the office or for customers, guests, and people whose positions are higher than us.
+Mōshiwake gozaimasen is used to apologise to people in a position above us, such as our boss at the office, or to customers, guests and people whose position is higher than ours.
 This expression shows a great sense of remorse for having made a mistake.
-The meaning of this phrase in English is the following;
+The meaning of this phrase in English is as follows;

 - 申し訳ございません: mōshiwake gozaimasen, I am sorry it is very large mistake.
 This is the formal form for the present situation in Japanese.

 - 申し訳ございませんでした: Mōshiwake gozaimasen deshita, I was sorry for the large mistake I have done.
 The phrase uses ‘deshita’ that is the past form in the Japanese.

 7. Yurushite kudasai (許してください)

 This expression, ‘yurushite kudasai’, is another way to apologise.
 It means “please forgive me”.
 So this expression is a form of regret for the mistakes someone has made.

 Unlike the other Japanese expressions of apology, this phrase is very direct in asking for an apology.
 This expression is seen as a form of humility for a person’s mistakes.

 Yurushite Kudasai is a form of apology that comes from the word yurushi (許し), which means to forgive.
 This phrase has many uses and can be broken down as follows;